aarneranta/python-course-gbg/extralab/extralab.md

 def exp2polynom(exp): # your task
     # convert arbitrary expressions to polynomials
 ```
-This is a tricky function, and we will not expect it to be defined for arbitrary expressions.
+This is a tricky function, and we will not expect it to be defined for all expressions.
-We will exclude
+Thus we will exclude
 - division (possible for some division expressions, e.g. `6*x/2`, but not in general)
 - exponentiation with other than non-negative integer powers